-Everything falls apart when my mind enters the game like a troubled monkey minion.
+Everything falls apart when my troubled monkey mind enters the game.
 It tries micromanage what my body can do just fine without the extra help.
 Maybe that goes for the rest of life, too.
 Don’t overthink it.
 The mind is for refinement, not management.

 Sling and Shoot

-Mark enjoys pitching the clays; it adds the element of surprise and frustration.
-The experience lends itself to a more realistic bird hunting scenario.
-Outside the traditional range you learn to shoot with wildly inconsistent and sometimes absolutely awful throws.
-That is how you become a Zen Master of the 12 gauge meditation.
+Mark enjoys pitching the clays; it adds the element of surprise and frustration, which makes it a realistic imitation of bird hunting.
+Outside the traditional range, we learn to shoot with wildly inconsistent and sometimes absolutely awful throws.
+That’s necessary to become a master of this 12-gauge meditation.

-Harness Your Chi
+Harness The Chi